rvesse/lubm-uba/ReadMe.md

 - `generate.sh` script for launching
 - `pom.xml` and changed directory structure to be able to build with Maven
 - Added `-out <dir>` option to control where generated data files are written
+- Bug fix to use OS specific file separator

 ## Usage